symbiosis-cloud/symbiosis-docs/docs/overview/deploying-a-container.md

 kubectl create -f deploy.yaml
 ```

 While your container is now up and running it can't be accessed from the internet.
-If your container needs to accept HTTP requests read [how to accept HTTP traffic](/accepting-http-traffic).
+If your application should accept external requests over HTTPS look at [setting up an ingress](/guides/ingress).